-Pull out the bibs, keep your napkin at the ready, and grab the barbecue sauce, because today we are making one of my favorite crock pot recipes: Crockpot BBQ Chicken!
+Pull out the bibs, keep your napkin at the ready, and grab the barbecue sauce, because today we are making one of my favorite slow cooker recipes: Crockpot BBQ Chicken!

-Moist, saucy, and brimming with that sweet ’n smoky BBQ flair, this slow cooker BBQ chicken is one of those prized and precious dinners in which a ridiculously simple recipe produces an extremely satisfying meal.
+Moist, saucy, and brimming with that sweet ’n smoky BBQ flair, this slow cooker BBQ chicken is one of those prized and precious dinners in which a ridiculously simple recipe produces an extremely satisfying meal (especially when paired with Healthy Coleslaw).

-As I discovered the week that I made it, its versatile uses are limited only by your imagination (or how hungry you are).
+As I discovered the week that I made it, this recipe’s uses are limited only by your imagination (or how hungry you are).

 - This recipe is based on two pounds of chicken, which for me was 3 medium/large breasts, but you can scale it up or down as needed.